INTERGOVERNMENTAL PANEL ON CLIMATE CHANGE (IPCC)

 Despite the cautious approach to stating scientific fact of the IPCC, one myth distorts the evidence by contending that IPCC reports are alarmist, using inaccurate climate models to exaggerate the danger of global warming in order to cause needless worry.
 This myth uses the technique of adopting a conspiracy theory in an attempt to discredit your opponents.
 That is, some people believe the scientists of the IPCC are conspiring to trick people about the effects of global warming.
 If that were true, it would require collusion between 20 climate laboratories in several countries.

 The Fifth IPCC Report cited 9200 scientific publications.
-It was drafted by 809 lead and contributing authors (including Montana’s own Dr. Steve Running, Regents Professor, Global Ecology, University of Montana who was a Chapter Author of the Intergovernmental Panel on Climate Change when it was awarded the Nobel Peace Prize in 2007), and went through three major iterations over three years after review by 1,089 scientific experts/editors who considered 54,677 comments before the Summary Report was finalized line by line by officials from 195 member governments.
+It was drafted by 809 lead and contributing authors (including Montana’s own Dr. Steve Running, retired Regents Professor, Global Ecology, University of Montana who was a Chapter Author of the Intergovernmental Panel on Climate Change when it was awarded the Nobel Peace Prize in 2007), and went through three major iterations over three years after review by 1,089 scientific experts/editors who considered 54,677 comments before the Summary Report was finalized line by line by officials from 195 member governments.
 If those folks were all conspiring to trick people about the effects of global warming, it would be quite a conspiracy.

 This “alarmist accusation myth” also uses cherry picking by citing isolated examples where the IPCC overestimated climate impacts.
 Dr. Schuenemann acknowledges, “There have been a few examples where the IPCC overestimated climate impacts.
 But overall, the cautious approach of the IPCC means it’s been systematically underestimating climate impacts.”